yujinakayama/transpec/README.md

 $ bundle exec rspec
 ```

-If it's green, commit the changes with an auto-generated message that describes the conversion summary:
+If it's green, commit the changes with an auto-generated message which describes the conversion summary:

 ```bash
 $ git commit -aeF .git/COMMIT_EDITMSG